Skip to main content

 Cala Varques Beach, East Mallorca

-A picture perfect, unspoilt, and tranquil beach on the east coast of Majorca
+Picture-perfect, unspoilt, and tranquil beach on the east coast of Mallorca

 Cala Varques (also known as Cala Barques) is a quiet, untouched beach about 12 km south of Porto Cristo, on the east coast of Majorca.
 This beach continues to grow in popularity, with more visitors now than ever before.
 Despite the summer crowds and 15 minutes’ walk to get there, this beach is well worth your visit.